Aliases for PCK1 Gene

 GeneCards Summary for PCK1 Gene

 PCK1 (Phosphoenolpyruvate Carboxykinase 1) is a Protein Coding gene.
 Diseases associated with PCK1 include Phosphoenolpyruvate Carboxykinase Deficiency, Cytosolic and Pepck 1 Deficiency.
-Among its related pathways are Glucose metabolism and Estrogen Receptor Pathway.
+Among its related pathways are Proximal tubule bicarbonate reclamation and Abacavir transport and metabolism.
 Gene Ontology (GO) annotations related to this gene include GTP binding and GDP binding.
 An important paralog of this gene is PCK2.

 UniProtKB/Swiss-Prot Summary for PCK1 Gene